You’ve probably heard the old “you need to spend money to make money” cliché.

 Many of your expenses are what’s known as a write-off or a business deduction.
 This means that deductible expenses are subtracted from your business’s overall revenue.
-That lowers your taxable income which, in turn, can reduce the amount you need to pay in tax.
+That lowers your taxable income which, in turn, can reduce the amount you need to pay in taxes.

-When you’re starting a business, your goal seems pretty clear: you want to make money.
+When you’re starting a business, your goal seems pretty clear: You want to make money.
 After all, being profitable is ultimately the hallmark of a successful company.

-To make that happen, you often need to invest some money to get up and running, but that doesn’t mean you should spend your dollars with reckless abandon.
+To make that happen, you often need to invest some money to get up and running.
+But that doesn’t mean you should spend your dollars with reckless abandon.

 Instead, it’s smart to understand what you need, estimate how much that will cost, and create a plan for how you’ll cover those expenses.
 That will help you make smart decisions and get your business moving in the right direction—without feeling like you need to search your couch cushions for spare change.